-Helping Executives Make Better People Decisions Since 1980-

 The assessment process can involve discussions with superiors, peers, and subordinates.
 It may involve an objective "360-degree Survey" instrument as a source of initial information and an excellent standard for assessing progress in the measurement stage.
 Personality and style tests may also be used to learn as much as possible about an individual.

 The results of the assessment process are shared in the feedback step.
 Sometimes the feedback can be gentle and help the individual accept the need for change.
-In such cases, it is fairly easy to gain a psychological contract between the manager and the psychologist to work on specific issues.
-However, sometimes the feedback process must be direct and almost confrontational to awake the individual to the seriousness of a problem and to provoke the manager into action.
+In such cases, it is fairly easy to gain a psychological contract between the manager and the psychologist to work on specific issues, but sometimes feedback is hard to hear.
+Sometimes the feedback process must be direct and almost confrontational to awake the individual to the seriousness of a problem and to provoke the manager into action.
 Ideally, such "tough love" is not the desired approach, but in reality, it is not uncommon.
 In such cases, the coaching role can be passed to others if the manager blames the "messenger".
 In those situations, the psychologist often becomes the coach's coach.